 - Heat 2 tablespoons of butter and 1 tablespoon of oil in a large cast iron or non-stick skillet.
 Over medium-high heat, sear the steak pieces, adding a single layer of meat to the pan at a time, and allowing ample room around the steak.
 Work in batches to quickly brown on all sides, and then remove the seared steak pieces.

-- In a crockpot, layer the sliced onions and then the seared steak over the top.
+- In the crock of a slow cooker, layer the sliced onions and then the seared steak over the top.

 - Whisk together the garlic, beef broth, salt, pepper, Worcestershire, and cornstarch and pour over the steak.